neomjs/neo/resources/data/deck/learnneo/pages/ComponentsAndContainers.md

 ### Card

-Having multiple child items, one of which is visible.
+A card container has multiple child items, one of which is visible.

 <pre data-neo>
 import Button    from '../../../../src/button/Base.mjs';